intersystems-community/intersystems-servermanager/README.md

 # New in 2.0 - April 2021

 > We are pleased to publish version 2.0 of this extension, adding a tree-style user interface.
-This significant new release is competing in the April 2021 InterSystems Programming Contest for Developer Tools.
-If you like the new 2.0 features please visit the [contest page](https://openexchange.intersystems.com/contest/13) no later than April 25 and vote for the **Server Manager for VSCode** entry.
+This significant new release came first in the [April 2021 InterSystems Programming Contest for Developer Tools](https://openexchange.intersystems.com/contest/13).

 > Thanks to [George James Software](https://georgejames.com) for backing this development effort.